Bring home rewards (and coupons) in the myPurina app.Download App

 Other theories suggest dogs eat grass because of boredom or for its taste.

-Why Is My Dog Throwing Up Food Hours After Eating?
+Why is My Dog Throwing Up Food Hours After Eating?

 If your canine companion seems fine after eating but consistently vomits hours later, it’s possible they have a food intolerance.